LIFE ON CAMP

 OUR CAMP STAFF ARE AT THE FOREFRONT OF WHAT WE DO

-As well as being tasked with creating safe, fun and engaging experiences for our children, working on Camp is about working as a team, at times problem solving and celebrating success together.
+As well as being tasked with creating safe, fun and engaging experiences for our children, working on Camp is about working as a team.
+At times you have to problem solve and celebrate successes together.

 Whether it be planning and delivering the next large scale LEGO® themed Friday Challenge or preparing for an OFSTED inspection, team work is key.

-The memories we create for our children leave lasting impressions and some of them have even come back to work for us when they become adults to create memories for the next generation.
+The memories we create for our children leave lasting impressions.
+Some of our children even decide to join us when they become adults to create memories for the next generation.

 DON’T JUST TAKE OUR WORD FOR IT…